Milan Nedić: German-occupied territory of Serbia

+The two paramilitary forces that Nedić did control was the Serbian State Guard and the Serbian Volunteer Corps, both of which existed only to assist German forces with hunting down Yugoslav Partisans who had adopted guerrilla warfare.
+Nedić was unpopular with most Serbs.
+The urban middle class largely remained loyal to King Peter II and his government-in-exile in London; the peasants distrusted Nedić's government, which proved incapable of curtailing the German economic exploitation of Serbia.
 Nedić imposed a strict censorship, created a National Labour Service, and "cleansed" the education system by firing all teachers and university professors suspected of opposing the occupation.

 Nedić had a strong distrust of intellectuals, and he brought in a "Serbian Cultural Plan" for the "renewal" of Serbia that defined "Serb" in racial terms.

-In common with the other "submerged" nations of Eastern Europe, intellectuals in Serbia had an immense prestige as the guardians of the national culture.
+In common with the other "submerged" (i.e conquered) nations of Eastern Europe, intellectuals in Serbia had an immense prestige as the guardians of the national culture.
 Nedić's purge of the educational system, his attacks on intellectuals opposed to his regime, and his attempts to promote intellectuals favorable to his regime were part of a wider effort to redefine Serbian identity in racial-ethnoreligious terms.
 The centerpiece of his efforts was the "Committee for the Protection of Serbian Blood", a group of intellectuals who defined the Serbs as "Aryan" and Orthodox.

 Nedić's Ministry of Education, Ljotić and the intellectuals from the Zbor prepared Serbia and its youth by changing the education system in order to prepare the society for Hitler’s New Europe, in which anti-Semitism and anti-Communism were integral parts of the new ideological framework.
 About the "great" Adolf Hitler hundreds of texts was written by Nedic's propaganda.

 Nedić's propaganda machine was funded by Germany and it promoted anti-Semitism and anti-communism, linking these to anti-Masonry.
 In his speeches Nedić used terms such as "Communist-Jewish rabble" and "Communist-Masonic-Jewish-English mafia".
 His propaganda employed other terms from Nazi racial theories including "white race", "pure race", "aryanism", and he strongly advocated protection of the Serbian people from "irregular mixtures".